-Rather than a “bricks and mortar” museum, VAAAM will allow the visualization, critical analysis, and contextualization of Asian American art history as curated shared collections and material repositories in the US and internationally.
-VAAAM facilitates discussion of key topics emerging from the developing discourse of digital art history, American art, and the national and international standards for museum and institutional collections-sharing and digital access, while fostering the transnational narrative of Asian American art.
+Rather than a “bricks and mortar” museum, VAAAM presents dynamic, curated materials from US and international repositories to visualize, analyze, and contextualize Asian American art history.
+VAAAM facilitates the discussion of key topics emerging from the developing discourse of digital art history, American art, national and international standards for museum and institutional collection sharing, and digital access while fostering the transnational narrative of Asian American art.

 Resources from the conference are available here.

-The “Diasporic Asian Art Network” (DAAN) hopes to encourage a broader transnational and trans-diasporic as well as domestic orientation.
-Whereas ‘Asian American’ does refer specifically to the American, read US experience, the network situates within the Asian diaspora, bringing the discussion to a global level that includes Asian American art.
-In our view, the American situation can only be invigorated and enriched by working with other Asian diasporas.
+DAAN encourages a broad transnational and trans-diasporic as well as domestic orientation.
+Whereas ‘Asian American’ refers specifically to the American (read US experience), the network situates itself within the Asian diaspora, bringing the discussion to a global level that includes Asian American art.